DanSM-5/AddIt/README.md

 - Node 18.6.0
 - Java 11 (open-jdk/microsoft open-jdk/oracle-jdk)
 - Android command-line tools or Android Studio.
-- Android Build tools (Target API 34)
+- Android Build tools (Target API 33 for expo and target API 34 for release)

 ## How to build (Android)